Working with Gangs and Youth Violence Level 3

 - Youth work

 On successful completion of the course you may be able to progress to a foundation degree or full degree at UCB.
-Courses available include the Youth, Community and Families BA (Hons), Professional Studies in Youth, Community and Families FdA and Health and Social Care BSc (Hons).
+Courses available include the Youth, Community and Families BA (Hons) and Health and Social Care BSc (Hons).

 The team at hired@UCB – our student and alumni support service – can help you with advice, information and guidance in finding a job.
 They can help you develop your work-related skills.